tsackton/taelgar/Campaigns/Mechanics/Playing an Elf.md

 ### Elf Names

 Elves in Taelgar typical have just a given name, using their ka, their homeland, or both if necessary for specificity.
 These names often have a lyrical sound, reflecting the Elvish language, with -o, -ion, -or, -on suffixes common for male names, and -e, -iel, -ril, -eth suffixes common for female names.
-To choose the name for your Elven character, you might consider looking at [name](https://www.dndbeyond.com/linkout?remoteUrl=https%253a%252f%252frealelvish.net%252fnames%252fgenerator%252f) [generators](https://www.dndbeyond.com/linkout?remoteUrl=https%253a%252f%252fwww.namegeneratorfun.com%252felf), consider one of these ideas, or invent your own:
+To choose the name for your Elven character, you might consider looking at [name](https://www.dndbeyond.com/linkout?remoteUrl=https%253a%252f%252frealelvish.net%252fnames%252fgenerator%252f) [generators](https://www.dndbeyond.com/linkout?remoteUrl=https%253a%252f%252fwww.namegeneratorfun.com%252felf), consider one of these ideas, or you might invent your own.

-**Gender-Neutral Names:** Anglos**,** Amathrod, Astordil, Belegorn, Cadwar, Celebas, Culaf, Fothes, Glaeron, Gwindil, Hastor, Iorthon, Istor, Ningannel, Nillendur, Orosser, Sereg, Suldil, Tawaren, Tordil, Umbardil, Vanima
+**Gender-Neutral Names:** Anglos, Amathrod, Astordil, Belegorn, Cadwar, Celebas, Culaf, Fothes, Glaeron, Gwindil, Hastor, Iorthon, Istor, Ningannel, Nillendur, Orosser, Sereg, Suldil, Tawaren, Tordil, Umbardil, Vanima

 **Male Names:** Airo, Alarcion, Brunion, Carnfindo, Finwo, Gladhrion, Tawenor, Sirion, Uirion, Vorowion